umanchanda/umanchanda/README.md

 ### Hi there, my name is Uday Manchanda and I'm currently a Software Developer at Capital One in Richmond, VA 👋

-- 🔭 I’m currently working on: Making a movie database web application using Typescript and React.
-I'm also studying for my AWS Certified Solutions Architect Exam.
+- 🔭 I’m currently working on:
+    - Making a movie database web application using Typescript and React.
+    - Studying for my AWS Certified Solutions Architect Exam.
 - 🌱 I’m currently learning about: Golang, Typescript, React, DevOps, and AWS
 - ⚡ Fun fact: I love to watch movies and I'm a big Cleveland sports fan
 - 📫 How to reach me: